 3. Dry the skillet on the stovetop over low heat

-4. Lightly oil the pan with a small drop of grapeseed oil.
+4. Apply a dab of Field Seasoning Oil.
 Use a thin layer, so the next time you pre-heat the skillet, you’ll turn that oil into seasoning.

 Remember!
 If you are gouging your cooking surface, you’re pressing too hard.
 But you should see some light scratch marks.
 It’s beneficial to concentrate scuffing on any bare spots or areas that are farther behind in the seasoning process.

 The more consistent you are with this process, the faster you’ll build seasoning.
 Let’s go!